Background & Approval of Work Related Travel

 - No meals will be reimbursed for travel that does not include an overnight stay.

-- Approved travel outside the district will be reimbursed at the IRS rate of 58c per mile.
+- Approved travel outside the district will be reimbursed at the current IRS rate.
 Attach a Google Map to the Out of Pocket Claim.

 For travel outside the district WITH an overnight stay (see #4 above)